 Pricing – Best Value in Cabinets Today

 Cabinet pricing can vary greatly from company to company and job to job.
 Pricing depends on many different factors.
-Those factors may include the cost of materials, the various types of finish, operational expenses, the labor involved in the building process and more.
+Those factors may include the cost of materials, type of finish, operational expenses, labor and more.
 Typically, the labor cost associated with assembly and installation is the largest price point of any cabinet purchase.
 This is especially true of custom cabinets.

 Installation costs vary from contractor to contractor.
-The price per box can vary from $75 to $140, depending on the market and the complexity of the work involved.
-The most important thing to understand is that a good installer can make your cabinets look great, and a poor installer can make your great cabinets look poor.
-Good installers don’t just screw your cabinets to the wall; they level and shim each unit and prepare them for hard surface installation.
-They also trim out projects with crown molding and handles to give each project a look of perfection.
-Most professional installers are highly skilled trim carpenters who have years of experience with detailed woodwork.
-They make modifications and install specialty items that require a high level of skill.
+The price per box can vary from $50 to $150, depending on the market and the complexity of the work involved.
+The most important thing to understand is that a good installer can make your cabinets look great and a poor installer can make your great cabinets look poor.
+Good installers don’t just screw your cabinets to the wall.
+They level and shim each unit and prepare them for hard surface installation.
+They trim out projects with crown molding and handles to give each project a look of perfection.
+They make modifications and install specialty items.
+A professional installer is highly skilled.
+They have years of experience with detailed woodwork.
 Ask your sales associate about installation options when getting your estimate.

 You can find cabinets that may be a little cheaper, but they will not be near the quality.
 You can also find cabinets that may be a little better, but they will cost significantly more.
 Our focus is on offering the best value in cabinetry today.